Principal Investigator

 - Email: mkrauss@wustl.edu

-Missy Krauss is a senior statistical data analyst in the Participation, Environment and Performance Laboratory.
+Missy Krauss is a senior statistical data analyst in the Participation, Environment and Performance Laboratory and oversees data management and analyses for the lab’s research studies.
 She earned a master’s degree in public health with a concentration in epidemiology and biostatistics from Saint Louis University School of Public Health and a bachelor’s degree in biology from Fontbonne University.
-Missy has prior research experience in a wide range of clinical and public health areas, including patient safety, mental health, and evaluation of community programs.
-She is especially interested in interventions that aim to improve physical and mental well-being and that support older adults to age in place.
+Missy has prior research experience in a wide range of clinical and public health areas including patient safety, mental health and evaluation of community programs.
+She is especially interested in interventions that aim to improve physical and mental well-being and support older adults to age in place.

 Dana Sutter, MSOT